 I was 24 and my husband was 26 when we got married, so we agreed to postpone getting pregnant.
 We thought that we could afford to wait for a few years because we believed only older men and women could be infertile.

 However, we soon found out this was not true.
 We learned that while older couples struggle more with infertility, young couples aren’t free of it, especially if there are physical issues present.

-5. There's always IVF as a backup plan.
+Myth #5: There’s always IVF as a backup plan

-We always thought that we had IVF as a backup plan if we couldn't get pregnant for some reason or other.
-But we soon found out that things weren't so simple.
+We always thought that we had in vitro fertilization (IVF) as a backup plan if we couldn’t get pregnant for some reason or other.
+But we soon found out that things weren’t so simple.
 We learned that there was no 100% guarantee that I would get pregnant through IVF.
 In fact, it was while exploring the possibility that we learned that the success of the treatment once again depended on my age and the quality of my eggs.

-We also learned that there was only around a 30% chance of getting pregnant with an IVF cycle.
-And to make things worse, while the costs for IVF increased, the likelihood of getting pregnant reduces with each cycle.
+We also learned that there was only a 50% chance of getting pregnant with an IVF cycle.
+And to make things worse, the costs for IVF are high and the likelihood of getting pregnant reduces with each cycle.

 There are so many treatment options for infertility, and it’s hard to know which ones could work for you.
 This is why meeting with a specialist is so important because they can help you sort through the options and figure out the next best step for you.

 Related: To my friends going through IVF, I’m sorry I didn’t understand